davidearl/jcomma/README.md

     php jcomma.php -s recipe.json my.csv

-The result is written to standard output. recipe.json is the file containing a json representation of the options, <a href='#hrecipe'>as shown below</a>.
+The result is written to standard output. recipe.json is the file containing a json representation of the options, [as shown below](#hrecipe).
 If the input csv path is '-' or omitted, it is read from standard input, so the command can be used in a pipe:

     echo my.csv | php jcomma.php -s recipe.json > my.xml